 14. MilStop SP Foliar Fungicide

-MilStop is one of the best fungicides for white mold in soybeans.
+MilStop is a popular fungicide used to control powdery mildew and other fungal diseases.
 This potassium bicarbonate-based fungicide kills mildew spores on contact.

 It provides an organic solution that is both curative and preventive.